rrbaptista/suitecrm-shell-installer/README.md

 # suitecrm-shell-installer
 A useful shell script for people who want to deploy SuiteCRM in a web server

 Do you want to install SuiteCRM on your web server but don't want to have the hassle to do a manual installation?
 So this shell script is for you!
-Avoid errors and or a bad installation!
+Avoid errors or a bad installation!

 What you need to use this:
 1) Download the script on your web server